Last updated on January 22nd, 2024 at 11:19 am

 The credit score differs when it comes to races in the United States.
 These races are divided into four groups.
 The Asians, White, Black, Hispanic, and others.

-Among these five groups, the Asians have the highest credit score which lies in the very good category of 740 to 799.
-The Black has lowest but falls in good category (670 to 739) with the White, Hispanic and other.
+Among these five groups, Asians have the highest credit score which lies in the very good category of 740 to 799.
+The Black has the lowest but falls in the good category (670 to 739) with the White, Hispanics, and others.

 Here is the credit score data for all five races:

-Now, why there is a difference that Black and Hispanics have the lowest credit score among all races.
+Now, why there is a difference that Black and Hispanics have the lowest credit score among all races?
 This is discussed in several publications and they name it discrimination.
-Here are some comments from articles of these publications.
+Here are some comments from articles from these publications.

-Above we’ve discussed credit score average by age, race, and nation.
+Above we’ve discussed credit score averages by age, race, and nation.
 Let’s jump to the next section.